How to remedy a greasy mess on your upholstery.

 - Sprinkle the stain with baking soda to absorb the last of the excess moisture (allow the baking soda to set for about 15 minutes)

-- For S code, use a dry-cleaning solvent to lift the stain (follow the manufacturer instructions on how to apply)
+- For S code, use a dry-cleaning solvent to lift the stain (follow the manufacturing instructions on how to apply it)

-- If the care label has a W code, apply a homemade stain solution of one cup water and two teaspoons plain liquid dishwashing detergent that’s designed to cut grease.
+- If the care label has a W code, apply a homemade stain solution of one cup of water and two teaspoons of plain liquid dishwashing detergent designed to cut grease.